adblockplus/infrastructure/README.md

     server = puppetmaster.adblockplus.org
     EOF

-2. Attempt an initial provisioning
+2. Attempt an initial provisioning, this will fail

     # puppet agent --test

-3. On the master: Sign the new client certificate
+3. On the master: List the certificates to get the name of the new agent's certificate

     # puppet cert list

+4. Still on the master: Sign the certificate, e.g. for serverx:

-	# puppet cert sign CLIENT_CERT
+    # puppet cert sign serverx

-4. Back on the agent, the initial provisioning should now work
+5. Back on the agent: Attempt another provisioning, it should work now

     # puppet agent --test